JeremyStubbs/Cancer_vaccine_UV_Laser/README.md

 2. UV Laser Exposure in a Grid Pattern:
     - A UV laser (e.g., excimer or femtosecond laser) is used to create precise antigen fragments by exposing the sample to a predetermined grid pattern.
     - The grid size determines the fragment length, ideally within the range of ? amino acids, optimizing binding to MHC-I and MHC-II molecules.
+    - 1\.
+The pathology slice is laid upon a stainless steel plate which is cooled to freezing.
+The laser cuts the slice.
-    - Cutting a lysate via a Single-Channel Optical Processing System (SCOPS) is probably the way to do it.
+    - 2\.
+Cutting a lysate via a Single-Channel Optical Processing System (SCOPS) is probably the way to do it.
 The processed cell suspension is introduced into a single long microfluidic channel equipped with multiple optical systems.
 Each system sequentially analyzes the contents and applies targeted laser pulses to rupture membranes or further fragment the material as needed.
 The cumulative effect mimics a factory line, ensuring that by the time the sample reaches the end of the channel all intact cells have been lysed and the fragments are reduced to the optimal size for immunogenicity.
 Automated optical sensors dynamically adjust laser intensity based on real-time analysis.
 The single output of the optical processing system consists of well-sized tumor-derived antigenic fragments, which are collected and prepared for vaccine formulation.
     - Note that the laser can be used to cut the sample several times.
 In fact, it could cut the pathology slice, which is then turned into a lysate and cut again.
-3. In Vitro and In Situ Applications:
+3. In Vitro and In Situ Applications: both _in vitro_ and _in situ_ approaches should be evaluated
     - _In Vitro_: The fragmented antigens are collected and reinjected with adjuvants or used to pulse autologous dendritic cells (DCs) ex vivo, which are then reintroduced into the patient.
     - _In Situ_: The UV laser (or IR laser) is applied directly to the tumor site in a minimally invasive manner, generating immunogenic fragments in the tumor microenvironment then adjuvants are injected where the laser blasted the tissue.
 4. Immune Activation: